 Thanks to a more active and engaged lifestyle that encourages resilience, retirement village residents that are admitted to hospital are discharged two days faster than average.
 Common retirement village design features like non-slip mats, hand railings and motion sensor alarm systems also make early discharge more feasible.

 Thanks to the services and staff available at many retirement villages, residents make far fewer visits to the GP than the six to seven a year that is common for the average Australian senior citizen.
 Many also offer some form of medical assistance on site.

 A staggering 93% of residents report that their happiness and life satisfaction either increased significantly or stayed the same since they moved into a retirement village.
 With the links between mental and physical health becoming increasingly apparent, this can have a huge impact upon your quality of life and longevity.

-Isolation and loneliness affects one in five senior Australians, and the resulting depression and negative mental health affects can seriously impact upon your quality of life.
+Isolation and loneliness affect one in five senior Australians, and the resulting depression and negative mental health effects can seriously impact your quality of life.
 The community atmosphere and engaging activities organised by retirement villages can help residents avoid this loneliness and live a more fulfilling life.